Anyone can search Taylor County public records using accessible online search tools offered by local agencies or through in-person or mail requests.

 If the need is for copies of records of a recent incident, citizens can reach out to the Records Department directly.
 They operate from the Sheriff’s Office headquarters (the address is above), and all requests to them must be made in person.

-Check for Arrests via Local Police Departments (Or Request Police Reports)
+Track Down Arrests via Local Police Departments (Request Police Reports)

 The local law enforcement agencies also act as public records repositories for incidents within the city limits, under their police department’s jurisdiction.
 Therefore, it’s helpful to know what the agencies in Taylor County are and how to get in contact with them.